 There is also “traditional” style – classic designs which never go out of date, and versatile designs which can be mixed and matched for many occasions.
 Blazers, tweed jackets, jumpers, loafers …

 Buy traditional style for expensive garments which will give you lasting value.
 Buy the current, trendy styles for less expensive items like t-shirts, ties and accessories.
 You’ll have the “look” without the “loss” when styles change.
+You can also embrace the capsule wardrobe ethos, which pairs purchases of good quality garments with a streamlined, coordinated wardrobe.

 “Fashion is something that goes in one year and out the other.” – Anonymous